redhat-openstack/website/source/community/get-involved.html.md

 ### Discuss

 Come and chat real-time with RDO users on **IRC** - you can usually find us in the #rdo channel - or hanging out with the wider OpenStack community in the #openstack channel - on [Freenode](http://freenode.net).
+Packstack-specific discussion is in the #packstack-dev channel.

 Join is for various [Events](Events) around the world.